-- (1) If all parties agree on a solution, whether it involves posting security, discounting or compromising a claim, or even keeping the estate open, the agreement should be honored and the court should be required to ratify the agreement if it reasonably protects the rights of all parties. - (2) The court should continue to have the authority it has under existing law to require that the estate be kept open, or that the amount of the liability be paid into court until the issue is resolved, if that appears most appropriate in the circumstances of the particular estate.
+(1) If all parties agree on a solution, whether it involves posting security, discounting or compromising a claim, or even keeping the estate open, the agreement should be honored and the court should be required to ratify the agreement if it reasonably protects the rights of all parties and will not unreasonably prolong administration.

+(2) The amount at issue could be deposited in a blocked account in a financial institution, withdrawable on court order when the matter is resolved.

-^{1.} Prob.
+1. Prob.
 Code § 11425.
 It is not clear from this section whether the face amount of the debt may be discounted if the debt is interest-free until the due date.

-^{2.} Prob.
+2. Prob.
 Code § 11426.

-^{3.} Prob.
+3. Prob.
 Code § 11427.